 Child custody is one of the most challenging aspects of divorce.
-It has a direct impact on both parents, their children and the well-being of that child.
+It has a direct impact on both parents, their children, and the well-being of that child.
 This is why it is important to understand how child custody works in India.
-In this blog, Vakilsearch will be explaining everything you need to know about child custody in India.
-This is because it works compared to the western countries where most divorces are settled.
+In this blog, Lawyer and Experts will be explaining everything you need to know about child custody in India.
+This is because it works compared to the Western countries where most divorces are settled.

 What Is Child Custody in India?

 In India, both parents have legal rights to the child.
 This means that the mother has the right to raise and care for the child and is entitled to visitations with the child.
 The father has equal rights to raise and care for his children but does not have the right to visitation.
 The courts do not decide on custody based on which parent is more suitable or better suited to care for the child.
 In this case, it would be a tie between both parents.
 This system of custody comes from how society views women as the weaker gender.
 They would rather give mothers legal rights over children because they believe mothers should be caring for children while fathers should be out working and providing financially for their children.

 The Indian courts are reluctant to make decisions about child custody and the welfare of children.
 Child custody is a state-based issue in India, so each state has its own set of rules and regulations.
 In India, many people prefer joint custody to sole custody.
 A parent does not have to share custody of their children, and it can either be shared or not.
 In the event that the parents cannot agree on joint or non-joint guardianship, the court will decide who will have full custody of their child.
 In most cases, the court will ask both parents what they want if they cannot agree.